 Queenstown is a confident property market and investors are benefiting from extremely high rental occupancy levels and year-round tourism.

-Airport numbers have risen by more than 102 per cent in the last six years, the average median dwelling value in Queenstown jumped a third in a single year (2015-16), and the average house price has topped $1M.
+Airport numbers have risen by a huge amount especially international arrivals since mid 2022, the average median dwelling value in Queenstown has well recovered since the pandemic, and the average house price has topped $1.7M.
 It’s easy to see why national and overseas investors continue to choose Queenstown, but there’s also a lot to consider.

 So we got our real estate agents together to share their most important advice for anyone buying investment property in Queenstown.

 Location, location, location.
 Whether you’re going to be leasing your investment on a short- or long-term basis, a prime location will ensure the best returns for years to come.
 Luckily, there are many spots in and around Queenstown that are great for different reasons.
 The town centre and Frankton are extremely convenient, Lake Hayes and Shotover Country are wonderful for families, Arrowtown is a close-knit community and Jack’s Point and Dalefield offer private rurality.
 So, as an investor, you need to consider whether the property you buy is well matched to what tenants or guests are looking for from the suburb you buy into.